WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 <br>
 <br>
 <h2>Problems?
 What Problems?</h2>
 • One of the first problems with the GuiObjectView was that it only supported a single mesh for the displayed model.
-This quickly became a problem when attempting to hide or show particular sub-meshes for our character models.<br>
+This quickly became a problem when attempting to hide or show particular sub-meshes for our character models.<br><br>
 • Another thing that cropped up immediately was the realization that the displayed mesh also supported a single material.
-Skinning was supported, but not for sub-meshes(i.e. seperate materials for each sub-mesh within the model).<br>
+Skinning was supported, but not for sub-meshes(i.e. seperate materials for each sub-mesh within the model).<br><br>
 • The default camera would default to a position relative to the root of the model.
 Adjustments would be required to have the camera auto-adjust its positioning based on the size of the displayed model.
 <br>
 <br>